OwenLiu04/ScholarPDF-Renamer/README.md

 ```bash
 python scholarpdf_renamer.py
 ```
-Note: Running the script outside of an Integrated Development Environment (IDE) may result in no visible status updates, which can be inconvenient.
+Note: Running the `python script` outside of an Integrated Development Environment (IDE) may result in no visible status updates, which can be inconvenient.
 For a better user experience, it is recommended to execute the script within an IDE, where you can see real-time updates.

 Alternatively, it would be appreciated if you could modify the script to include a status window.

-For Windows users, an executable file is provided and no installation is required.
+For `Windows users`, an executable file is provided and no installation is required.
 The script's status updates will be displayed in a terminal window.

 ## Contribution and Maintenance
 Contributors: OwenLiu04, Hangyu Ge.